ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/grace.md

 | scavenge_gpu|              | 20 GPUs                     | 1h/1d                | all nodes with GPUs (see Compute Node table)           |

 \* default
 ** The mpi partition is reserved for tightly-coupled parallel programs that make efficient use of multiple nodes.
-Contact us at [hpc@yale.edu](mailto:hpc@yale.edu) for access if your workload fits this description.
+See our [MPI documentation](/clusters-at-yale/job-scheduling/mpi) if your workload fits this description.
 The default memory request on the mpi partition in 3.75GB per core.

 ### Private Partitions